heterodb/pg-strom/man/gpucache.md

 }
 @en{
 `pg_strom.enable_gpucache` (default: on)
-:   This option controls whether search/analytical queries will use the GPU cache or not.
+:   This option controls whether search/analytical queries will use GPU Cache or not.
-:   If this value is off, the data will be read from the table each time, ignoring the GPU cache even if it is available.
+:   If this value is off, the data will be read from the table each time, ignoring GPU Cache even if it is available.
 :   Note that this setting has no effect on REDO Log Buffer appending by triggers.
 }
 @ja{